 According to The American Cancer Society, over 50,000 people develop some form of oral cancer each year.
-Sadly, about 10,000 of these people will lose their lives due to their illnesses.
-To keep your mouth healthy, learn how to identify oral cancer in its early stages, and take some proactive steps to reduce your risk.
+Oral cancer can be cured in approximately 80% of patients as long as it is detected early.
+To keep your mouth healthy, learn how to identify oral cancer in its early stages and take the following proactive steps to reduce your risk.

 How Do You Get Oral Cancer?

 Oral cancer occurs when cells within the mouth develop mutations in their DNA.
 These changes allow cancer cells to continue to divide and grow when healthy cells would normally die.
-As cancer cells accumulate, a tumor forms and spread to other parts of the body.
+As cancer cells accumulate, they cause damage to surrounding tissue and can spread to other parts of the body.

 It’s not always clear why mutations occur; however, experts have identified certain risk factors for oral cancer, including: